Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps      xmmword ptr [res],xmm0
 ```

-Also GLM SIMD and Eigen have best code for multiply scalar test:
+Also, GLM SIMD and Eigen have the best code for multiply scalar test:

 ```assembly
 mov         rax,qword ptr [testData]